- Search The Registry

 The founding of the Dixie Hummingbirds in 1928 is celebrated on this date.
 They are a Black Gospel singing group.

 The Dixie Hummingbirds formed in the late 1920s in Greenville, S.C.
 In the beginning, they were young boys, members of the Church of God Holiness choir in Greenville's Meadow Bottoms neighborhood.
 The original quartet included Bonnie Gipson, Jr. (lead tenor), James Davis (tenor), Barney Parks (baritone), and J. B. Matterson (bass).

 They took their first step toward a professional career after graduating at the annual national convention of the Church of God Holiness in Atlanta and decided to take off.
 They emulated musical groups like the Golden Gate Quartet, the Southernaires, and the Heavenly Gospel Singers.
 The Dixie Hummingbirds made their first recordings in 1939 when only James Davis and Barney Parks remained.
 The new members were tenor Wilson Baker and bass singer Jimmy Bryant.
 In 1942, the Dixie Hummingbirds moved to Philadelphia.
 Shortly after, they had a regular show over WCAU radio and a long-term engagement at Cafe Society, a New York City nightclub, where they were billed as the Jericho Quartet.

 In 1952, The Hummingbirds began recording for Peacock Records.
 For the next 24 years, the group would remain the same: Ira Tucker, James Walker, James Davis, Beachey Thompson, William Bobo, and Howard Carroll.

-After earning a standing ovation for their performance at the 1966 Newport Folk Festival, they retired from mainstream appearances to focus solely on the church circuit.
+After earning a standing ovation for their 1966 Newport Folk Festival performance, they retired from mainstream appearances to focus solely on the church circuit.
 They became popular in 1973, backing Paul Simon on his "Loves Me Like a Rock."
 The death of Willie Bobo in 1976 "brought to a sad end a lengthy chapter of the Hummingbirds' history."
 After Davis retired in 1984, their current lineup included Ira Tucker, Paul Owens, Howard Carroll, Carl Davis, and William Bright.